luissancho/mtpy/README.md

 ## Deployment

-MTPy is designed to be deployed to the cloud using Docker.
-The following steps will guide you through the process of deploying MTPy to the cloud.
+MTpy is designed to be deployed to the cloud using Docker.
+The following steps will guide you through the process of deploying MTpy to the cloud.

 ### Docker image build and run

-In order to build a Docker image of the MTPy project, you need to run the following command in the project root folder:
+In order to build a Docker image of the MTpy project, you need to run the following command in the project root folder:

 ```bash
 docker build -f ./Dockerfile -t mtpy .
 ```

-This will create a Docker image of the MTPy project with the tag `mtpy`.
+This will create a Docker image of the MTpy project with the tag `mtpy`.

 Then, you can run the Docker image with the following command: